cloudmouse-co/cloudmouse-docs/07_questions_answers.md

 ### Where can I get help?

-Discord for quick questions and real-time chat.
+[Discord](https://discord.gg/n4Mh6jxH34) for quick questions and real-time chat.
 GitHub Issues for bug reports and feature requests.
-Community forum for in-depth discussions and project showcases.
+Community forum (coming soon) for in-depth discussions and project showcases.
 Choose based on your need: quick answer (Discord), bug report (GitHub), long discussion (forum).

 ### Can I contribute to the project?